DouglasOrr/DouglasOrr.github.io/src/2020-03-data-for-machines/article.md

 ...because that's just harsh!

 So I must write for both human and machine.
 But I'd argue that _most_ of my effort should be spent writing for my human audience.
-This means I think more about the people reading the program than the machine that compiles or runs it.
+This means I think more about the human reading the program than the machine that compiles or runs it.

 For example, here is a Python program, designed with the Python interpreter in mind _(unhappy challenge: what does it do?)_